 CoreRouter#show clock 12:41:25.197 UTC Mon Jul 7 2014

 CoreRouter#show calendar 12:43:24 UTC Mon Jul 7 2014

-The show clock command shows me the software clock while the show calendar command gives me the hardware clock.
-The two clocks are not in sync so this is something we should fix, you can do it like this:
+show calendar command gives me the hardware clock.
+The two clocks are not in sync, so this is something we should fix.
+You can do it like this:

-The ntp update-calendar command will update the hardware clock with the time of the software clock, here’s the result:
+ntp update-calendar command will update the hardware clock with the time of the software clock.
+Here’s the result:

 CoreRouter#show clock 12:42:31.853 UTC Mon Jul 7 2014